loehnertz/tea-timer/README.md

 # 🍵 Tea Timer

-A feature-rich progressive web application (PWA) to help you manage your Gong Fu tea sessions.
+A feature-rich progressive web application (PWA) to help you manage your tea sessions.

-It allows you to track the time for each tea infusion, adjust the timer settings, and keep track of the current infusion count.
+It allows you to track the time for each tea infusion, adjust the timer settings, and keep track of the current infusion count all locally in your browser.

+The app supports both Gong Fu Cha and Western-style brewing and comes with predefined tea presets to get you started.

 > Gong Fu Cha (功夫茶) is a traditional Chinese tea brewing method that uses a high leaf-to-water ratio and short
 > steeping times to extract the best and most nuanced flavors from the tea leaves and to enjoy the tea in multiple